World History A Syllabus

 7. Analyze a variety of primary and secondary historical documents.
 This analysis will include evaluations of bias, reliability, authority and accuracy in both print and electronic media.

 Due to the vast amount of information present in this time period, this class is conducted in a survey fashion, highlighting what historians have identified as pivotal events in the development of human civilization.
-Many of the seeds of our own customs, traditions, beliefs, and philosophies were planted during these times.
+Many of the seeds of our own customs, traditions, beliefs, and philosophies were planted in these earlier societies.

-We will be dealing with themes including the development of politics, culture, religion, economics, art and architecture, and conflict to name only a few.
+We will be dealing with themes including the development of politics, societal morality, religion, economics, art and architecture, and conflict to name only a few.

 Each unit draws on learning from the previous unit and will be tested independently.

-You will be given the three possible essay questions for each unit essay y during the first week of class.
-They are also available under the World History C Essay Questions button on the left.
-The question upon which you will write will be determined by a random in-class drawing from these questions on the day of the common essay.
-It is expected that students prepare for all essays and exams by taking good notes in class and by preparing outlines or rough drafts for each essay question before the essay examination is administered.
+You will be given the questions for each unit essay during the first week of class.
+These questions are also available under the World History A Essay Questions button on the left.
+The question upon which you will write will be determined by a random in-class drawing from these questions.
+It is expected that students will prepare for all essays and exams by taking good notes in class and by preparing outlines or rough drafts for each essay question before the essay examination is administered.

 One of the key elements of historical examination is the ability to use the past to inform the present, and perhaps even shape the future.
-The World History B course includes assignments requiring you to obtain and analyze information about current events taking place throughout the world.
-There will be 5 of these assignments throughout the trimester.
+The World History A course includes assignments requiring you to obtain and analyze information about current events taking place throughout the world.
+There will be 5 of these assignments, each must be linked to the topic(s) we are examining in class.
 These assignments will be three paragraphs in length.
-A basic template for these current events can be accessed from the left hand menu bar.
+A basic template for these current events can be accessed from the left hand menu bar of my World History website.
 Current event assignments are worth 10% of your final grade.

 THERE IS NO EXTRA CREDIT OFFERED IN THIS COURSE!!

-The course will conclude with a 75-question cumulative final exam that will be given to all World History C students during the final exams.
+The course will conclude with a 75-question final exam that will be given to all World History A students during the 2-hour period of final exams.
 The final exam is worth 20% of your final grade.

 1) 40 Multiple Choice Questions: These questions will be based closely on the state standards.
 Because the goal is to assess students’ in-depth understanding, they will often require students to choose “which of the following does not belong” on the list of causes, reasons or descriptions.
 It is meant to be fair, but challenging!